salrashid123/iap_identity_platform_backend_services/README.md

 ### On-prem Backend (VPN)

-  The folllowing sequence must will setup a VPN tunnel from the IAP enabled project to your on-prem network.
-Once a user authenticates via IAP, the traffice to access the site will transit though the tunnel to your service.
+  The following sequence must will setup a VPN tunnel from the IAP enabled project to your on-prem network.
+Once a user authenticates via IAP, the traffic to access the site will transit though the tunnel to your service.
 The steps here are relatively lengthy and must be done in precise sequence.

     - Change Context to the `onprem project`